laravel-form-components

 Introduction

-Heavily based on Tailwind UI's custom selects, the custom-select
+Heavily based on Tailwind UI's custom selects, the custom-select component provides a nice alternative

 to the native select menu.
 Using this menu will provide your select menus with search functionalities and